90rdon/Brunch-Ember-Socket.io/README.md

 * You can then check out your browser

 		 http://localhost:3333
-	You will get return to the command prompt
+	You will get something like this in return on the command prompt

 		dirname = /<your project root>/server
 		info  - socket.io started